- ShadowProtect SPX

 Note: You must have the proper network credentials to access an image set stored on a network share.

 - On the Backup Image Dependencies page, ShadowProtect provides a list of times and dates of all the backups it has taken of the selected disk.
-Choose which point-in-time to restore, then click Next.
+Choose which point-in-time (date and time) to restore, then click Next.

 Image File Properties Shows the volume size and used space, creation time, backup type (none, daily, weekly, monthly), compression type, password protected (yes/no), and any comments.
 Original Partition Information Style (MBR, GPT), number, type (FAT, NTFS), bootable option, offsets and length.
 Disk Information Disk geometry, disk size, number of the first track sectors and if it is a dynamic disk.
 You can also view the disk layout graphically at the bottom of the screen.
 Note: This represents what the disk looked like at the time of backup.
 Originating machine OS version, the machine name, MAC address, the ShadowProtect engine version used to create the image file and drive letter of the mounted volume.